 Mission of the Pacific TRIP Program

-- To develop, safe, effective, and FDA-approved psychedelic-assisted therapies for anxiety, depression, addictions, PTSD, and other chronic conditions via clinical trials and research
+- To develop safe, effective and FDA-approved psychedelic-assisted therapies for anxiety, depression, addiction, PTSD, and other chronic conditions via clinical trials and research

-- To advance the scientific understanding of the neurobiological and psychosocial mechanisms underlying the health benefits of psychedelics and expanded states of consciousness
+- To expand the scientific understanding of the neurobiological and psychosocial mechanisms underlying the health benefits of psychedelics and expanded states of consciousness

-- To advance the ethical and evidence-based practice of psychedelic and consciousness-based medicine to insure ensure that psychedelic treatments are accessible to patients in need
+- To advance the ethical and evidence-based practice of psychedelic and consciousness medicine to ensure psychedelic treatments are accessible to patients in need

 Given the enormity of behavioral health issues that remain inadequately treated worldwide and the modest effectiveness of existing treatments such as antidepressants and traditional psychotherapy approaches, there is an urgent need to develop more effective treatments for these conditions.
 Early studies of psychedelic-assisted therapies for conditions including depression, alcoholism, smoking cessation, and end of life suffering have demonstrated much larger and durable effects compared to existing therapies suggesting that there is great potential for psychedelic-assisted treatments to revolutionize the treatment of mental health and behavioral disorders.